-For the next two weeks she was kept in the city for business reasons, and when at last she was at liberty to return to her beloved cabin, Norlonger the favorite; haddock is ma was amazed to find herself wishing for more signs of her un known tenant.
+For the next two weeks she was kept in the city for business reasons, and when at last she was at liberty to return to her beloved cabin, Norma was amazed to find herself wishing for more signs of her unknown tenant.

 Norma had no use for the key to her cabin that afternoon.
 When she finders warns you that you are over arrived the door was ajar.
 A brisk fire crackled upn the hearth.
-The sweet, pungent odor of fresh pipetobacco prevailed about the room. lip, let it roll easily over the ocean And for the first time in her life, Nor-
+The sweet, pungent odor of fresh pipe-Wooden wheels, set on its lower tobacco prevailed about the room. lip, let it roll easily over the ocean | And for the first time in her life, Norma felt strangely thrilled.

 Suddenly, a deep, masculine snore echoed through the cabin.
 A man, and asleep!
 Here was the chance to see, in the flesh, the hero she had pictured in her dreams.
-Cautiously, Norma tiptoed to the bedroom door and peered in.
+Cautiously, pieces of jewelry have been Norma tiptoed to the bedroom door and peered in.
 A man lay upon the cot, but what a man he was!
 A fourday beard adorned his face, his mouth was agape in noisy slumber, "Green," or unfrozen, fish is his clothes tattered beyond descrip-